 Community design - Define site layout, function, and project ethos through a community-based process

 Organized Implementation - This project is a non-profit 501(c)3 that utilizes principles of Sociocracy and Dynamic Governance with volunteer committees for various areas of focus like site development, community engagement and education.
 Garden development, stewardship and harvest are to be organized through monthly workdays, public open house events, and weekly harvest and distribution events.
-The nonprofit is designed to be primarily powered by volunteers, while we aspire to included stipended community leadership positions
+The nonprofit is designed to be primarily powered by volunteers, while we aspire to included stipended community leadership and staff positions

 Longevity - Our project intends to grow this food forest into an educational and community gathering space that will flourish into our city's future